whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-22-Birchbox-Subscription-Box-August-2015-Review-Coupon.md

 <DD>Deluxe Sample Size (2/3 of the full size pencil) 0.8g, $7.33</DD>
 </DL>

 <p>I love getting dry shampoos in any box.
-I use them quite often, and the sized they send out are perfect to put in any bag and for travel purposes too.</p>
+I use them quite often, and the size they send out are perfect to put in any bag and for travel purposes too.</p>
 <p>This dry shampoo has a floral powdery fragrance that's quite feminine.
 I wouldn't say it's my favorite scent but still good enough that it doesn't bother me.
 It sprays powerfully and you don't see any white powder at all even immediately after application.
-I like that plus the fact that it also volumizes (not a lot, but good enough for a dry shampoo).
-So far I'm loving this dry shampoo and I just might have to buy some more after this is gone.</p>
+I love that plus the fact that it also volumizes (not a lot, but good enough for a dry shampoo).
+So far I'm loving this dry shampoo, much better than Batiste in my opinion.</p>
 <br>

 <p><center><img src='/images/BirchboxAugust2015Bronzer.jpg'></center></p>